shemeera-ps/To-Do-App-with-Laravel/README.md

 # To-Do-App-with-Laravel
-A simple to do app build using laravel10 demonstrating basic curd operations through Laravel.
+A simple to do app build using laravel10 demonstrating basic CURD operations through Laravel.